gvwilson/thirdbit/src/fiction/iffy/index.md

 What would it do to her friend?

 "It ain't no muck," First said.
-"We all come through it aright, you will too."
+"We come through it aright, you will too."
 Der face and smile were worn-in versions of der grand-younger's.
 Where Honesty had temporary sketches on their cheeks First had whorling blue lines